 Articles by Casey Luskin

 Casey Luskin is an attorney with graduate degrees in science and law, giving him expertise in both the scientific and legal dimensions of the debate over evolution.
 He earned his B.S. and M.S. in Earth Sciences from the University of California, San Diego, where he studied evolution extensively at both the graduate and undergraduate levels.
 His law degree is from the University of San Diego, where he focused his studies on First Amendment law, education law, and environmental law.
 He conducted geological research at Scripps Institution for Oceanography (1997-2002).

-Mr. Luskin has lectured widely on ID on university campuses and at conferences around the country, and coauthored or contributed to multiple books.
+Mr. Luskin has lectured and written frequently on the scientific debate over Darwinian evolution and intelligent design.
+He has lectured widely on ID on university campuses and at conferences around the country, and coauthored or contributed to multiple books.
 In 2006, he coauthored, Traipsing Into Evolution: Intelligent Design and the Kitzmiller v.
 Dover Decision, a comprehensive critique of the first court ruling to assess the constitutionality of teaching ID in public schools.
 In 2012 he coauthored Science and Human Origins, contributing chapters discussing fossil and genetic evidence which challenges human/ape common ancestry.
-He is also coauthor of Discovering Intelligent Design, the first comprehensive introductory intelligent design curriculum, published in 2013.
-Luskin has also contributed to the volumes Intelligent Design 101: Leading Experts Explain the Key Issues, The Praeger Handbook of Religion and Education in the United States, Signature of Controversy, More than Myth, The Unofficial Guide to Cosmos, Debating Darwin’s Doubt, and the award-winning God and Evolution.
+He is also coauthor of Discovering Intelligent Design, the first comprehensive introductory intelligent design curriculum.
+Luskin has also contributed to the volumes Intelligent Design 101: Leading Experts Explain the Key Issues, The Praeger Handbook of Religion and Education in the United States, Signature of Controversy, More than Myth, The Unofficial Guide to Cosmos, Debating Darwin’s Doubt and the award-winning God and Evolution.